Six Reasons Why Mediation Fails

 Let’s review these reasons for unsuccessful mediation outcomes.

-Reason 1: Mediation Will Fail When Parties are Inflexible.
+Reason 1: Mediation Will Fail When Parties Are Inflexible.

 When a romantic relationship ends, partners are usually hurt and frustrated.
 Sometimes parties have strong opinions about their wished for outcome, and if those demands are unreasonable or contrary to Michigan law, mediation will likely fail.
 Ultimately, mediation is a matter of give and take, and if one or both parties are unwilling to work towards a compromise, mediation will fail and a trial will be necessary to get a ruling from the court.